 Depending on the type of containers your environment contains, you should take into account the following points:

-- Data from Elastic VPS and Maven nodes won’t be exported, though they will be still included to the topology of your imported environment, so you’ll be able to reconfigure these servers manually afterwards
+- Data from Elastic VPS, Maven, Docker and Windows-based containers won’t be exported, though they will be still included to the topology of your imported environment (i.e. created from scratch), so you’ll be able to reconfigure these servers manually afterwards

 - Private SSH key, exported alongside with the rest of GIT repository settings, can’t be deleted from the imported environment and is not shown at the dashboard, though it will still be used for connection.
 Nevertheless, it will be substituted if choosing a new one within the GIT project’s settings window